 The Feature class, as shown in Figure 9 is used to compose Component objects into a structural or functional hierarchy.
+Feature is an abstract class; only its child classes are actually instantiated.

 Figure 9: Diagram of the Feature class, its children, and associated properties.